h-brenne/rotare_thrust_vectoring/README.md

 ## Features

-A more exhaustive list of features can be found in the complete documentation that will be made available with version 1.0.0.
+A more exhaustive list of features can be found in the [complete documentation][rotare-doc] that will be made available with version 1.0.0.

 ### Types of rotors
 - [x] Helicopters main or tail rotors